 The process of self-assessment, goal-setting and celebrating success is called Personal Learning Planning.
 Across learning, children will make progress by developing their learning and thinking skills.
 These are described in the Experiences and Outcomes by the use of verbs.
 For example, a pupil may begin by remembering information, then move on to understanding it, before applying it, analysing it, evaluating it and finally creating a new idea with it.
 The development of thinking skills is central to Curriculum for Excellence.

 These transferable skills will equip pupils for the world of further and higher education, for work and for life.

 How pupil progress will be recognised...

-- From ages 3 to 15, this will be carried out within schools and centres.
-National examples and standards will be used which will be available to teachers on the National Assessment Resource, a website portal for assessment in Scotland
+- From ages 3 to 15, this will be carried out within schools and centres using the national Benchmarks.

-- Assessment will involve looking at a broad range of evidence, such as pupils' folios of work, information from day to day learning and teaching, practical application of learning and teacher professional judgement.
-Assessment will investigate how well children and young people learn, how much they learn and how their learning and thinking skills are developing
+- Teachers will assess progress within and achievement of a level through looking at a broad range of evidence.
+This may include information from day to day learning and teaching, practical application of learning, learner conversations and pupils' work.
+Assessment will consider how well children and young people learn, how much they learn and how their learning and thinking skills are developing.

 - From ages 15 to 18, assessment will include national qualifications overseen by the Scottish Qualifications Authority.